yatendra2001/cryptocurrency/README.md

 The objective of this is to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.

 ## What you will create
 I made a crypto currency price checking app.
-You'll be able to monitor your bitcoin investents on the move!
+You'll be able to monitor your crypto currency investments on the move!

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bitcoin-flutter-demo.gif)